[ Term Manipulation | Reference Manual | Alphabetic Index ]

 - A variable.

-The predicate attempts to reconstruct the term with all its attached
+The predicate attempts to convert the term with all its attached

 variable attributes and delayed goals.
-For this to be possible, the
+If this is not wanted,

 The term_to_bytes/bytes_to_term predicates differ from term_string/2

 in that they do not create a human-readable representation, but are

 significantly faster and convert the term with all its attributes.

 Modes and Determinism